ssapra/docs-build-service/tutorial.md

 **Constraints:**

 1. Users can only specify source code that lives in a git repository
-1. Pivotal Build Service Alpha does not rebuild images based on new OS packages (like cflinuxfs3)
+1. Pivotal Build Service does not rebuild images based on new OS packages (like cflinuxfs3)

 ### <a id='install'></a> Monitoring `builds` for an `image`